-Figure 7.1: Two guiding maps in the Swedish territorial waters: the comprehensive plan of Sölvesborg municipality and the marine spatial plan proposal.
+Figure 7.1: Two guiding maps in the Swedish territorial waters: the comprehensive plan of Sölvesborg municipality and the marine spatial plan proposal to be decided by the Swedish Government.
+Take a closer look at the left picture, at the Sölvesborg peninsula, where you can see the E5-area.
+The area is planned as an area suitable to sea based wind power according to the Sölvesborg municipality.
+However, in the maritime spatial plan proposal presented to the Swedish Government, there is no such area suitable for sea based wind production.
 Sources: Sölvesborg, 2010 and Swedish Agency for Marine and Water Management, 2019